BMohammed7/Design-Pattern/README.md

 ## Repository Contents

 - `uml diagram/`
-  Contains the class diagrams and any other designs we might have used (PNG, SVG).
+  Contains the class diagrams and any other designs we might have used.

 - `factory/`
   **Factory (Interface):** Declares the `make()` method and acts as the product interface that all concrete products (bulb, lock) must implement.